gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 }'
 ```

-and you should get a result similar to the one belwo.
+and you should get a result similar to the one bellow

 ```
 gus@gusmacbook ~> curl -H "Content-Type: application/json" -XPUT http://nosqlplatform:9200/movies -d '